trivnguyen/dsphs_jeans/README.md

-Package is being migrated to https://github.com/trivnguyen/JeansGNN
+Package has been migrated to https://github.com/trivnguyen/JeansGNN